Lddeiva/Lddeiva/README.md

 ## What did I do recently?

 ### Cloud Infrastructure
 - Designed and implemented robust and highly available IaaS/PaaS services in Azure for both greenfield and brownfield environments.
 - Developed comprehensive high-level and low-level design documentation, including architectural frameworks.
 - Conducted thorough assessments of on-premises applications, designing and implementing end-to-end Azure infrastructures aligned with their specific requirements.
 Collaborated closely with customers to facilitate smooth migration of their applications from Windows and Linux systems to the designated Azure infrastructure.
 - Formulated and executed cost optimization strategies for Azure services.
+- Collaborated with product groups to ensure alignment of design strategies with upcoming feature releases.

 ### Infrastructure as code
 - Created Infrastructure as Code (IaC) using Terraform and Bicep for multiple projects, assuming the role of a maintainer for Terraform module repositories.
-Made valuable contributions to the Terraform open-source community.

 ### DevOps
 - Developed and implemented CI/CD pipelines on Azure DevOps, GitHub, and GitLab.
 - Identified and addressed implementation, security, and operational risks during migration and IaC deployments, ensuring effective mitigation measures were put in place.
 - Assisted team members and partners in resolving code and deployment issues.
 - Developed custom Pester test cases to validate environments.
 - Implemented effective branching and release strategies to enhance code development and integration processes.
 - Established build system infrastructures to support diverse functional and security requirements.
 - Established Azure DevOps organizations from inception, adhering to recommended practices.

 ### Kubernetes
 - Authored Docker and Kubernetes manifest files for seamless deployment of microservices on Azure Kubernetes Service.
+- Managed Kubernetes clusters and enhanced application security through the implementation of multiple security controls.
 - Executed container compute optimization strategies for efficient operation of containers on Azure Kubernetes Service.
+- Implemented managed Prometheus and Grafana services, leveraging their powerful capabilities to enhance monitoring, visualization, and alerting functionalities, ensuring optimal system performance and data-driven decision-making.

 ### Scripting
-- Developed scripts for consuming REST APIs, enabling interaction with services that lack native or third-party management tools.
+- Developed PowerShell scripts for consuming REST APIs, enabling interaction with services that lack native or third-party management tools.
 - Implemented automated security checks, optimized image building processes, and enhanced container boot-up times.
 - Developed PowerShell scripts from scratch and modified existing Shell scripts to automate application installations and configurations.

-### Contributions
+### Coaching/Mentoring

 - Conducted technical sessions on Terraform for workgroup and internal IaC community members.
 - Actively served as a subject matter expert (SME), providing assistance to colleagues in the Azure, Terraform, and DevOps communities.

-- Collaborated with product groups to ensure alignment of design strategies with upcoming feature releases
+### Contributions
+- Made valuable contributions to the Terraform open-source community.

 ### Databases
 - Designed and implemented Azure SQL solutions using Azure SQL Database and Azure SQL Managed Instances.
 Successfully migrated on-premises SQL databases to Azure.

 ## What did I do earlier?

 - Served as a virtualization (VMWare & Hyper-V) and server (Microsoft Windows) administrator, responsible for setting up, managing, and securing highly resilient on-prem infrastructures.
 - Actively participated in migration initiatives, planning and implementing upgrades for operating systems and applications.
 - Proactively identified design and configuration discrepancies during ongoing maintenance activities.
 - Collaborated with stakeholders and security teams to deliver security posture dashboards, implement threat mitigations, and contribute to compromise recovery efforts.
 - Developed scripts to automate tasks, reducing manual efforts.
 This included health checks, AD user account management, O365 mailbox management, Azure Managed Disk snapshot clean-up, cluster maintenance, Citrix XenDesktop maintenance tasks, and more.
 - Managed CSP Azure subscriptions for multiple customers in an IaaS environment.
 - Oversaw Windows updates lifecycle through WSUS and SCCM.
 - Administered AD, DNS, and DHCP servers.